NordSecurity/libdrop/README.md

 SQLX has `offline` always enabled and based on `DATABASE_URL` env var decides which one to use.
 Env variable has precedence over .sqlx dir.

-For any query changes or new queries the database needs to be set-up:
+For any query changes or new queries the database needs to be set-up.
+Make sure you're running `sqlx-cli` 0.7 which you can build manually by checking out the repository:

 ```
 touch /tmp/db.sqlite
 cd drop-storage
 cargo sqlx migrate run --database-url sqlite:///tmp/db.sqlite
-cd ..
 SQLX_OFFLINE_DIR="./.sqlx" DATABASE_URL=sqlite:///tmp/db.sqlite cargo sqlx prepare
 git add .sqlx
 ```